rhayman/ephysiopy/docs/api/ephysiopy/common/fieldcalcs/index.rst

    Calculates the gridness score in a grid cell SAC.

-   Briefly, the data in `image` is rotated in `step` amounts and each rotated array is correlated with the original.
+   The data in `image` is rotated in `step` amounts and each rotated array is correlated with the original.
    The maximum of the values at 30, 90 and 150 degrees is the subtracted from the minimum of the values at 60, 120 and 180 degrees to give the grid score.

    :param image: The spatial autocorrelogram
-   :type image: array_like
+   :type image: np.ndarray
    :param step: The amount to rotate the SAC in each step of the
-   :type step: int, optional
+                rotational correlation procedure
-   :param rotational correlation procedure:
+   :type step: int, default=30

    :returns: The gridscore, the correlation values at each
              `step` and the rotational array
-   :rtype: gridmeasures (3-tuple)
+   :rtype: 3-tuple

    .. rubric:: Notes